Articles contain affiliate links. For more information on affiliate links, click here

 Alright, so that probably wasn’t the best way to phrase what I’m going to be talking about in this post, but it’s definitely what you probably searched to find this information!

-Maybe you’re starting nursing school clinicals, or maybe you’ve been away from the bedside for a while and are going to start caring for patients again, and need to brush up on how to effectively clean a bed-bound patient who has defecated.
+Maybe you’re starting nursing school clinicals, or maybe you’ve been away from the bedside for a while and are returning to care for patients, and need to refresh your skills on how to effectively clean a bed-bound patient who has had a bowel movement.
 Well, you’re in the right place!
 Let’s get into it!
 (The details, I mean…)

-Let’s go through the practical steps to complete a bed change on a patient who has been incontinent.
+Let’s go through the practical steps to change a bed for an incontinent patient.

-Quick tip: I go through a video demo of this nursing skill (and many others) in this online course that was designed specifically for new nursing students.
+Quick tip ➡️ I go through a video demo of this nursing skill (and many others) in an online course designed specifically for new nursing students.
+If you are reading this post to get ahead of the game in clinical, consider checking out 👉 Nursing Skills Refresh 👈 for more insider tips and demos so you can look like a pro on day one!

 1. Gather Supplies